Bachelor of Science graduate, Clare Browne, talks about moving interstate to study at the University of Melbourne, and the benefits of college life.

-Moving interstate to attend university was already a big change, so living at college gave me an instant sense of stability and a community to be part of and contribute to.
-Other benefits include the excellent support services and the activities in a range of areas, such a sports, arts, and social.
+Moving interstate to attend university was a big change.
+Living at college gave me an instant sense of stability and a community to be part of and contribute to.
+Added to this are the excellent support services and the activities in a range of areas including sports, arts, and social life.

 If you’re thinking about college definitely go for it – living at college is a fantastic experience!
 Talk to people, do some research, and take a tour – all the colleges are great but they’re also all unique.
 Take some time to look around and find the one that is the best fit for you.